 Most species are relatively small (< 150 mm or 6 in) with the exception of the kissing gourami (about 300 mm or 12 in).

 Many labyrinth fish are bubble nest builders, with the male maintaining the nest as well as guarding and caring for the eggs and fry.
 However, a few species are mouthbrooders, and the kissing gourami female simply broadcasts masses of floating eggs for her partner to fertilize.

 The natural diet of labyrinth fish usually consists of insects and crustaceans, although for some species, such as the kissing gourami, algae or other plant material are a significant part of their diet in the wild.

 The above list includes eight groups that comprise the most commonly cultured families of freshwater ornamental fishes in Florida.
 Other families are represented in the industry in far lesser numbers.
 A multitude of fish species from numerous families are also imported into the Florida trade, from wild-caught sources in South America, Africa, and southeast Asia and international production centers, mostly in southeast Asia.

 However, the aquarium hobby thrives on novelty.
 The list of species and varieties cultured in Florida has steadily grown over the years and will continue to grow in the future.
 The development of new strains, including color, finnage (fin size, shape, etc.), and morphological variants of existing species, is one avenue.
 The other is the inclusion of new culture species.
-As aquaculture technology and general knowledge about tropical fish advance, these new fish will begin to flow from Florida into the national and international trade in freshwater tropical ornamental fish.
+These new species will supplement the “bread-and-butter” staples and will ship from Florida into the national and international trade in freshwater tropical ornamental fish.